ioBroker/create-adapter/README.md

   * adapter title
   * keywords
   * short description
+- [ ] Automatically open the folder in your favorite editor
+- [ ] Scripts/Helpers for remote debugging

 ## Developing
 For developers of this package, there are a few things to know: